pjbaioni/neural-net/README.md

 Mailto: paolojoseph.baioni@mail.polimi.it

-Development is still ongoing, at the moment of writing:

 The repo contains 4 directories:
- - data, containing input data, output data, plots and gnuplot script to generate them
+ - data, containing input data, output data, and gnuplot scripts to generate graph from them
  - doc, containing documentation of the code and of the adopted mathematical methodology
  - include, containing header files which have to been included,